Basic information about the temple

 Tirumazhisai azhvar has sung in the praise of the Lord here as Attrankarai Kidakkum Kannan (Kannan / Krishnan reclining near the river-bank).

-The temple is also one of the Pancha Krishna Kshetrams (the other four being Tirukannamangai, Tirukannapuram, Tirukkovilur and Tirukannangudi).
+The temple is also one of the Pancha Krishna Kshetrams (also called Krishna Aranya Kshetram or Krishna Mangala Kshetram), which are Tirukannamangai, Tirukannapuram, Kabisthalam, Tirukovilur and Tirukannangudi.
 This is also one of the Vaishnava Navagraha Sthalams located near Kumbakonam, this one dedicated to Rahu.

 The temple is located just off the main road (on the northern side) from Kumbakonam to Thanjavur.
 Just across the main road (southern side) runs the Kaveri river, where the events of the Gajendra moksham puranam (above) are said to have taken place.